IAS 36, goodwill, intangibles, PPE impairment disclosures, VIU basis, climate change, Russia Ukraine war

 Situation in Ukraine and collateral consequences

-The Company’s operations in Ukraine consist of a steel plant, which produced 1.6 million tonnes of steel (mainly billets, rebars, wire rods, light sections and merchant bars) in 2024 (1.0 million tonnes in 2023), and (captive) mines that produced 7.8 million tonnes of iron ore in 2024 (4.6 million tonnes in 2023); the related carrying amount of property, plant and equipment remained unchanged at 0.7 billion on the Company’s statement of financial position at December 31, 2024 as compared to December 31, 2023.
-In 2024, the Company’s Ukrainian operations (and in particular its Kryvyi Rih steel plant) recorded 1.5 million of steel shipments (0.9 million tonnes in 2023), generating 1.6 billion of sales (1.2 billion in 2023) including 0.5 billion of sales (0.5 billion in 2023) to customers located in Ukraine.
+The Company’s operations in Ukraine consist of a steel plant, which produced 1.7 million tonnes of steel (mainly billets, rebars, wire rods, light sections and merchant bars) in 2025 (1.6 million tonnes in 2024), and captive mines that produced 7.6 million tonnes of iron ore in 2025 (7.8 million tonnes in 2024); the related carrying amount of property, plant and equipment remained unchanged at 0.7 billion on the Company’s statement of financial position at December 31, 2025 as compared to December 31, 2024.
+In 2025, the Company’s Ukrainian operations (and in particular its Kryvyi Rih steel plant) recorded 1.5 million of steel shipments (1.5 million tonnes in 2024), generating 1.7 billion of sales (1.6 billion in 2024) including 0.5 billion of sales (0.5 billion in 2024) to customers located in Ukraine.

-In the context of the annual impairment test of intangible assets, including goodwill, and tangible assets, the Company revised its future cash flow projections and considering that there is significant uncertainty about the evolution of the geopolitical context in Ukraine and the timing and ability for the Company to resume production to a normal level, which resulted in a substantial increase in the discount rate, ArcelorMittal recognized in 2022 a 1,026 impairment loss of property, plant and equipment and intangibles (see note 5.3).
-In 2024, the Company applied in its value in use calculation separate discount rates over the discrete projections period, including a higher country risk premium for the cash flow projections until the end of 2025 and a return to a pre-war country risk premium after 2025 and for the terminal value calculation (see note 5.3) as value in use is sensitive to a difference in country risk for different periods.
+In the context of the annual impairment test of intangible assets, including goodwill and tangible assets, the Company applied in its value in use calculation separate discount rates over the discrete projections period, including a higher country risk premium for the cash flow projections until the end of 2026 and a return to a pre-war country risk premium after 2026 and for the terminal value calculation as value in use is sensitive to a difference in country risk for different periods.
 It concluded that the recoverable amount remains in excess of the carrying amount.
 Conversely, if the ongoing conflict between Russia and Ukraine persists, it could continue to have a material effect on the overall macroeconomic environment potentially affecting steel and iron ore demand and prices as well as energy costs.
 It could also result in further reduced production, sales and income with respect to the Company’s Ukrainian operations thus increasing the risk that the Company may need to record an additional impairment charge with respect to such operations in the future.

 NOTE 5: GOODWILL, INTANGIBLE AND TANGIBLE ASSETS (extract 1)